telerik/blazor-dashboard/README.md

 ### One-time Installation

-While the compiled CSS is commited in the repo and the app can run as-is, if you want to run the tasks yourself, you need to perform the procedure below.
+While the compiled CSS is committed in the repo and the app can run as-is, if you want to run the tasks yourself, you need to perform the procedure below.
 Alternatively, remove `gulpfile.js` and `package.json` from the project.

 To build the dependencies, ensure you can build the SASS modules by: